fslaborg/RProvider/docs/index.md

 that is passed to FSI via the `--use` flag.
 It seems that something about the way R initializes causes it to hang in that context.
 Works fine if you load later.

-For compilation you will need VS2012 / F# 3.0 or later.
-For runtime you'll need .NET 4.5.
+For compilation you will need F# 5.0 or later.
+For runtime you'll need .NET 5.

 Contributing and copyright
 --------------------------

-The project has been developed by [BlueMountain Capital](https://www.bluemountaincapital.com/) and contributors.
-It is available under the BSD license.
-The library uses [RDotNet](http://rdotnet.codeplex.com/) which is also covered by the BSD license.
+The project has been originally developed by [BlueMountain Capital](https://www.bluemountaincapital.com/) and contributors.
-For more information see the [License file][license] in the GitHub repository.

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.
-Many thanks to Mathias Brandewinder for producing the [FAKE](https://github.com/fsharp/FAKE) script to build the NuGet package, and to Steffen Forkman for writing [FAKE](https://github.com/fsharp/FAKE).

 [gh]: https://github.com/fslaborg/RProvider
 [issues]: https://github.com/fslaborg/RProvider/issues